DeerTears/GB-Studio-Community-Assets/README.md

 # Looking for Community-made Tools and Templates?

 [See the list of Community Links.](https://github.com/DeerTears/GB-Studio-Community-Assets/blob/master/COMMUNITY_LINKS.md) This page contains links to tools, project templates, and asset packs for use with GB Studio.

-# Broken .mod Files Warning

-Back when the latest version was GB Studio Beta 2, there were multiple reports of some .mod files being unreadible by OpenMPT and causing GB Studio to crash on build.
-Remember to save your project before testing the game with new music.
-You can always test a .mod file risk-free using OpenMPT, saving it in OpenMPT is also known to fix "corrupted" mod files that were improperly saved in MilkyTracker.

-**Please report any bugged .mod files by name in the Issues tab!**